PlasmaControl/DESC/docs/input.rst

 .. code-block:: text

-   # This DESC input file was auto generated from the VMEC input file
+   # This DESC input file was auto generated from a VMEC input file
-   # /DESC/examples/VMEC/input.HELIOTRON
    # For details on the various options see https://desc-docs.readthedocs.io/en/stable/input.html

    # global parameters